Finding Fun on Campus

 If you are so athletically inclined, I wish you well.

 For the rest of us, I propose an alternative: the sunrise.
 Genius, no?
 This is a quiet tradition for which I have much respect: waking up an hour or so early in order to watch a winter sunrise.
 That’s all.
-No expectations, no mistakes, just silence and a stunningly beautiful sunrise.
-As we’re nearing spring, this is sometimes accompanied by birdsong.
+And, as we’re nearing spring, this is sometimes accompanied by birdsong.
 It’s one of the best ways to start a morning.

 - No. 3